Only a Dream (The Kinks song): Background

-Lyrics

-In the lyrics of "Only a Dream", the singer falls in love with whom he describes as "a young executive."
-He doesn't expect her to "even look at [him] or bother to glance [his] way, but she actually smiled at [him] and said 'Hi-ya handsome, have a good day.'"
-He starts to wonder if the event was real or "only a dream."
-On another day, the singer awaits his love to return, only to see her talking to another man, ignoring him entirely.
-He is crushed, but still wondering if the whole event was "only a dream."

-Release and reception
+Release

-"Only a Dream" was first released as the sixth song on The Kinks' first Columbia album, Phobia.
-The album was not met with much success, not charting in Britain, and only hitting #166 in America.
-Despite the failure of the album, the track was released separately as a standalone single, backed with "Somebody Stole My Car" (another song from the Phobia album.)
-The single had minimal success, hitting #79 in Britain.
+"Only a Dream" was first released as the sixth song on the Kinks' first Columbia album, Phobia.
+The album was not met with much success, not charting in Britain, and only hitting number 166 in America.
+Despite the failure of the album, the track was released separately as a standalone single, backed with "Somebody Stole My Car" (another song from the Phobia album).
 A second single from Phobia, "Scattered", was advertised to follow up "Only a Dream", but was cancelled and eventually released in small quantities to collectors.
-One year later, Columbia Records dropped The Kinks.
+One year later, Columbia Records dropped the Kinks.

-The song also appeared on the compilation album, Picture Book.
+The song appeared on the compilation album Picture Book.

 Music video

-Like many other Kinks tracks of the era, a music video was shot for "Only a Dream."
+Like many other Kinks tracks of the era, a music video was shot for "Only a Dream".
 Featuring both Ray Davies and Dave Davies, Ray Davies lip-synced the song.

+Reception

+Louder Than War singled out "Only a Dream" as the highlight on Phobia, impressed by Davies' "trademarks humour, irony, mental anguish, loneliness and unrequited desire, all achieved by using a lift and a fantasy about a woman as metaphors".